 Saving and protecting natural teeth is the ultimate goal of every dental care provider.
 Natural tooth has blood cells and nerves like other organs of the body.
 The pulp which is at the heart of a tooth contains soft tissues, blood cells and nerves which provide nutrition for the healthy growth of the tooth.
 When the pulp of a tooth is infected, other teeth are in danger since the infection can spread through the tooth root.
 Root canal treatment is recommended under such circumstances.
 The treatment ensures that the tooth remains safe and protected.
 If you or any of your family members are suffering from toothache or other forms of dental infection, make an appointment and meet our dentists at Rancho Mirage.
-We treat patients from Palm Desert, Palm Spring, Coachella Valley, Cathedral City and surrounding communities.
+We treat patients from Root Canal Treatment Rancho Mirage, Palm Desert, Palm Spring, Coachella Valley, Cathedral City, La Quinta, Desert Hot Springs, Yucca Valley, Indian Wells and surrounding communities.
 We are happy to let you know that our oral care has played a vital role in the healthy smiles of all of our patients.

 When is a root canal treatment necessary?